Can you Wear Contact Lenses in the pool?

 The short answer is NO. Swimming whilst wearing contact lenses can result in health problems ranging from irritation to permanent blindness.
 Chemicals, organisms, microbes, bacteria and/or viruses can absorb in to or attach to the lenses and cause these problems.

-According to the Association of Optometrist (AOP), Swimming-related eye infections are possible in anyone but contact lens wearers are at far greater risk than the rest of the population.
+According to the Association of Optometrists (AOP), Swimming-related eye infections are possible in anyone but contact lens wearers are at far greater risk than the rest of the population.

 You will have been advised by your contact lens fitter never to wear contact lenses in water, but have you ever wondered why eye care professionals are so strict on this no-water policy?